Networking@mathsblog

 Restart gnome,the recent documents won’t appear anymore.

-cant open synaptic Package manger (read more)
+________________________________________________________cant open synaptic Package manger (read more)

 In a terminal try